WebOrigami/docs/src/content/framework/metagraph.md

 message = `Hello, \{\{name}}.`:
 ```

 This graph defines just two keys: the first key is `name` and it has the value "world".
 The second key is a text formula.
-In this example, the value of the second key is irrelevant; here it `null`.
+In this example, the value of the second key is irrelevant; here it `null`, as indicated by the fact there is nothing after the final `:` colon.
 We can visualize the graph this way:

 <figure>
 {{ svg formula.yaml }}